 What Is R-Value?

-How can you tell which doors provide the best insulation?
+How can you tell which doors provide the best insulated properties?
 In most cases, you’ll be comparing R-values, as they are currently the most common way to quantify insulation properties.

 An R-value measures how effective a material is at insulating the garage door, based on the amount of heat it loses.
 R-values are calculated with a number of factors, including chemical properties and the thickness of the insulation material.
 The higher a door’s R-value, the less heat that passes through it.